yanyappy/demo/README.md

-this demo is only used for personla test.
+this demo is only used for personal test.